Council on Education for Public Health (CEPH) 2017

 - Laura Linnan, ScD, Senior Associate Dean for Academic and Student Affairs and Professor of Health Behavior (committee chair)

 - Elizabeth French, MA, Assistant Dean for Strategic Initiatives

-- Molly O’Keefe, MS, Assistant Dean for Strategic Analysis and Business Intelligence
+- Molly O’Keefe, PhD, Assistant Dean for Strategic Analysis and Business Intelligence

 - Barbara K. Rimer, DrPH, Dean and Alumni Distinguished Professor

 - Christin Daniels, MA, Director for Research

 - Pamela Lee, MA, Administrative Support Specialist for Academic Affairs

 - Sandra Martin, PhD, Associate Dean for Research and Professor, Maternal and Child Health

 - Charletta Sims Evans, MEd, Associate Dean for Student Affairs